csc302-distributed-suffering/parajuniper-project-2/documentation/A3/A3 Overview.md

 <br/>

 The PRs are organized from earliest to latest.
 So PR 1 is the very first PR of our application.
+More on the validation process can be found at the end of [this](https://github.com/csc302-distributed-suffering/parajuniper-project-2/blob/main/documentation/A2/Milestone2.md) document

 <br/>